Do you know that an average person spends 90,000 hours at work in a lifetime?

 The need to belong is in human’s nature as we want to be accepted by members of a group.
 Thus, many employees establish good relations with coworkers and start communicating which may lead to becoming friends.

-If you love making friends at work, think about negative effects of it:
+If you love making friends at work, think about the negative effects of it:

 5. Trying to Do Everything Yourself